scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Certificate Specification

-All certificates used in the SCION control-plane PKI are X.509 v3 certificates.
-However, the SCION specification is in some places more restrictive.
-This section defines these additional constraints and conditions compared to {{RFC5280}} for each type of SCION control-plane PKI certificate.
+Whilst the certificates used in the Control Plane PKI are X.509 v3 certificates, the SCION specification is more restrictive.
+This section defines these additional constraints and conditions in comparison to {{RFC5280}}.

 ### Basic Fields: SCION-Specific Constraints and Conditions

-This section briefly describes the fields of the SCION control-plane PKI certificates based on X.509.
-These fields are relevant for each SCION certificate used in the control plane, regardless of the certificate type.
+The described fields of the Control Plane PKI certificates are relevant for each certificate regardless of the certificate type.
 For detailed descriptions of the full generic format of X.509 v3 certificates, see {{RFC5280}} and [X509](https://handle.itu.int/11.1002/1000/13031), clause 7.2.
-Additionally, the section lists the SCION-specific constraints and conditions compared to {{RFC5280}}, per certificate field.

 `TBSCertificate` sequence: Contains information associated with the subject of the certificate and the CA that issued it.
 It includes the following fields:

 - `version` field: Describes the version of the encoded certificate.
 It MUST be set to "v3" (as extensions are REQUIRED in SCION).
 - `serialNumber` field: A positive integer assigned by the CA to each certificate.
 It MUST be unique for each certificate issued by a given CA.
 - `signature` field: Contains the identifier for the algorithm used by the CA to sign the certificate.

   - **SCION constraints**: Currently, SCION only supports the ECDSA signature algorithm.
-Find all details here: [](#certsign).
+The details can be found at: [](#certsign).
   - **Additional conditions and remarks**: As a consequence, the `parameters` field in the `AlgorithmIdentifier` sequence MUST NOT be used.

 - `issuer` field: Contains the distinguished name (DN) of the entity that has issued and signed the certificate (usually a CA).